This Cinnamon Roll Apple Cake tastes like you mixed an apple cake with cinnamon rolls for the perfect moist, melt-in-your-mouth dessert.

 We love it because it’s perfect for serving at almost any get-together, or even for special occasions like Christmas morning breakfast!

 The best part is because it uses a cake mix, you can whip it up literally in minutes and have it in the oven before your day starts.

 - Apples – Use any kind you prefer or have on hand.

 - Cake Mix – I used Betty Crockers Butter Pecan Cake Mix because the flavors are awesome and the nuts are an added flavor bonus.
 You could also use a spice cake mix as well.

-- Brown Sugar – Brown sugar is white sugar mixed with molasses, and gives a greater depth of flavor for the cake.
+- Brown Sugar – Brown sugar is white sugar mixed with molasses and gives a greater depth of flavor to the cake.